linode/docs/docs/guides/applications/configuration-management/crossplane/getting-started-with-crossplane/index.md

     -   The `ProviderConfig` resource provides initial configurations to be used by the upcoming resource.
 For the Linode provider, that simply means pointing to the secret value with the Linode API token.

     -   The `Instance` resource (`web`) articulates the details of the new Linode Compute instance to be created.
-This example creates a *Linode 2GB* instance in Atlanta running Ubuntu 20.04 LTS.
+This example creates a 2GB shared instance in Atlanta running Ubuntu 20.04 LTS.

         Use the API endpoints to learn more about available instance [types](https://api.linode.com/v4/linode/types), [regions](https://api.linode.com/v4/regions), and [images](https://api.linode.com/v4/images).